 SwiftKey Keyboard is all about prediction, and, most importantly, predicting the words that you are going to want to write next (next word prediction).

 SwiftKey has a 'prediction bar' along the top of the keyboard that offers you three options to choose from.
 To enter these words into your text field, you can either tap the word on the prediction bar or press the spacebar to insert the middle prediction.

 Teaching SwiftKey to speak the way you do is easy.
 If you have used the personalization options to get SwiftKey to learn from your sent SMS, emails, Facebook, etc. then your predictions should be pretty much up to speed already.
 However, SwiftKey also learns from you as you type, and you can always teach SwiftKey a new word.

-If you have selected 'Autocorrect' and/or the 'Auto insert prediction' option within SwiftKey Settings > Typing & Autocorrect, then SwiftKey will automatically insert a prediction for you when you tap the spacebar.
+If you have selected 'Autocorrect' and/or the 'Quick prediction insert' option within SwiftKey Settings > Typing & Autocorrect, then SwiftKey will automatically insert a prediction for you when you tap the spacebar.
 If you are trying to type a new word that SwiftKey hasn't learned before (and therefore won't predict), all you need to is tap the left hand or middle prediction (depending on text field) which will contain your verbatim text.

 If you have chosen not to select 'Autocorrect' or 'Auto insert prediction' then pressing spacebar will insert a space for you instead of inserting a prediction.
 In that case, to enter your verbatim text you simply need to type the word and press space.

 If you accidentally insert an incorrect word and realize right away, then there's a quick fix that saves a lot of time and hassle:

 - Tap backspace so that the cursor is at the end of the incorrect word

 - Check the prediction bar - there is a good chance SwiftKey will offer you your intended word in one of the predictions boxes (and if not, just tap backspace a few more times and watch the predictions change)